Why Is Password Management Important

-Brute Force is a way that hackers will use computational power to guess a huge number of passwords per second on your account, there are password lists all over the web and they contain thousands of passwords that are generic and unfortunately used by many every-day user.
+Brute Force is a way that hackers will use computational power to guess a huge number of passwords per second on your account, there are password lists all over the web and they contain thousands of passwords that are generic and unfortunately used by many everyday users.

-Keyloggers are malicious script that will run in the background of your PC without you noticing it, they will record your keystrokes and can result into the hacker getting his hands on your activity and passwords.
+Keyloggers are malicious scripts that will run in the background of your PC without you noticing it, they will record your keystrokes and can result in the hacker getting his hands on your activity and passwords.

 Password Managers will keep you safe from Keyloggers, but they can still obtain your master pass.
 To avoid the danger of Keyloggers, Make sure to have a reliable antivirus, check your task manager for weird background tasks, and run anti-virus scans often.

-Hope that taught you some background knowledge, and helped you adapt a more secure password management habbit.
+I hope that this article has taught you some background knowledge, and helped you adopt a more secure password management habit.

-Thank You for reading Part 1, sign up to our newsletter to be notified for the upcoming posts.
+Thank You for reading Part 1, sign up for our newsletter to be notified of the upcoming posts.

 - Part 1: Password Management